A lot or a little?

-Parents need to know that the fourth installment in the popular Mission: Impossible franchise has all the hallmarks that made the previous incarnations successful: a twisty plot, a motley crew (led by Tom Cruise's Ethan Hunt) on a spying mission, and lots and lots of jaw-dropping stunts and high-tech gadgetry.
+Parents need to know that Mission: Impossible - Ghost Protocol, the fourth installment in the popular Mission: Impossible franchise, has all the hallmarks that made the previous incarnations successful: a twisty plot, a motley crew (led by Tom Cruise's Ethan Hunt) on a spying mission, and lots and lots of jaw-dropping stunts and high-tech gadgetry.
 Expect tons of thrilling-but-violent action sequences, including assassinations and weapons that maim, bomb, and kill.
 The body count definitely adds up, but blood is minimal.
 There's also some swearing (including "s--t"), as well as some kissing and flirting, social drinking, and smoking.

 What's the story?